 - What makes a solid Shopify Expert profile, and how small tweaks can attract more leads.

 - Best practices for marketing yourself as a Shopify Expert.

 You might also like: The Ultimate Guide to Finding Web Design Clients.

 The Shopify Partner community

-Australian-based Partner Manager Rhys Furner says the foundation of building a strong relationship with Shopify and its broader partner ecosystem has less to do with money, and more to do with engaging both partner and merchant communities, while finding meaningful ways to connect and provide value.
+Australian-based Growth Coach Rhys Furner says the foundation of building a strong relationship with Shopify and its broader partner ecosystem has less to do with money, and more to do with engaging both partner and merchant communities, while finding meaningful ways to connect and provide value.